m41jay/cloned-repo/0x03-git/README.md

-This is the second day of the programme
+This is the second day of the ALX programme